 How about if they give you more than just one or two roots?
 Then your answer will be a polynomial of degree higher than 2.
 But the process for finding polynomials from their zeroes works the same as for finding quadratics from their zeroes.

 You know that any nice neat whole-number or fractional root turns into a nice neat linear factor.
 And any messy root with a square root or a complex number in it turns into a paired root.
-Using this knowledge, you take the roots they give you, create all of your factors, multiply them together, and then either you tack on the "I don't know if you divided something out" constant a, or else, if they give you a point from the line, you use that point to solve for a.
+Using this knowledge, you can find the corresponding polynomial.

 To find the factors, I subtract the roots, so my factors are x − 3, x − (−5) = x + 5, and x − (−½) = x + ½.
 To find the general form of the polynomial, I multiply the factors: